 - 4.1.
-Clause 52 of the Agreement seeks to ensure that public sector workplaces support Employees to maintain economic independence by putting into place reasonable measures to assist Employees to overcome any actual or potential work related impacts, including impacts on their attendance or performance of work.
-Clause 52 also provides Employees with the necessary time off work to attend court hearings, report incidents to police, seek counselling and/or organise alternative accommodation. - 4.2.
 Supporting someone while they are dealing with family violence may require time away from work.
-The forms of support which may be available to an Employee supporting a person who is experiencing family violence include: - 4.2.1. referral to the EAP (whose services include professionals trained specifically in family violence), a family violence support service or other similar resources; - 4.2.2. personal/carer's leave (subject to the approval of the Employer) to accompany the person experiencing family violence to court, hospital or medical appointments, or to care for children or provide support during other similar activities (see clause 52.5(b) of the Agreement); and/or - 4.2.3. any other appropriate measure. - 4.3.
-Employees requesting time-off work to support a person who is experiencing family violence should talk to the Employer to seek approval for personal/carers leave and discuss appropriate evidentiary requirements, such as those prescribed by the Personal/Carer's Leave common policy, including a statutory declaration, or other relevant evidence. - 4.4.
-Employees who wish to discuss any issues relating to family violence can speak to a manager, any Family Violence contact within the workplace, human resources contact, workplace safety/injury management consultant (or equivalent), the EAP or another appropriate individual within the Department or Agency. - 4.5.
-Noting the requirements of clause 52.6(c), if the Employer's existing EAP provider does not have the ability to provide requisite specialist support to the Employee, it would be appropriate to refer the Employee to other services able to provide specialist support as an interim measure.
-When Employers are selecting future EAP providers, they must ensure their preferred future EAP provider has appropriate specialist skills in the area of family violence.
+The forms of support which may be available to an Employee supporting a person who is experiencing family violence include: - 4.1.1. referral to the EAP (whose services include professionals trained specifically in family violence), a family violence support service or other similar resources; - 4.1.2. personal/carer's leave (subject to the approval of the Employer) to accompany the person experiencing family violence to court, hospital or medical appointments, or to care for children or provide support during other similar activities (see clause 59.8(b) of the Agreement); and/or - 4.1.3. any other appropriate measure. - 4.2.
+Employees requesting time-off work to support a person who is experiencing family violence should talk to the Employer to seek approval for personal/carers leave and discuss appropriate evidentiary requirements, such as those prescribed by the Personal/Carer's Leave common policy, including a statutory declaration, or other relevant evidence that would satisfy a reasonable person.